fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ## Building the output document structure

 The ultimate goal when using the model transformation is to create an output document with some desired structure and values (based on information in some input document).
 Therefore it's important to know how to build the output structure of the document.
 There are different ways of achieving this, and these will be explained below.

 ### Keys in the top-level of your document are output el-paths

 All keys at the top level of the transformation rules document are interpreted as output paths.
-So will each subsequent key be, until a `transform` or `literalValue` keyword is encountered.
+Each subsequent key will also be interpreted as so\, until a `transform` or `literalValue` keyword is encountered.
 Anything inside a `transform` directive is interpreted according the general transformation rules (see below), and the `literalValue` keyword results in it's content being output to the current output path.

 *** Example ***